roytang/blog/content/posts/2009/05/alara-reborn-release.md

 url: /2009/05/alara-reborn-release/
 ---

 Alara Reborn is finally available locally!
 For a while I thought about heading to Baguio for the King of the North tournament, but the fact is I have no standard deck ready at the moment.
-Besides, I wanted to practice sealed deckbuilding for the upcoming Bangkok GPTs, so this morning I was sleeving up a 40-card deck at Robinson&'s Galleria.
+Besides, I wanted to practice sealed deckbuilding for the upcoming Bangkok GPTs, so this morning I was sleeving up a 40-card deck at Robinson's Galleria.

 <div class="decklist_wrap">
   <!--